How to squeeze a dressing table into your small bedroom

 Tiny-home living may have you wondering how you’re going to fit a much-needed dressing table into your small bedroom.
 Well, fret no more.
 Here are four simple solutions to help you get a dressing table into even the teeniest bedroom!

-Image: moneycanbuylipstick.com
+Image: miss.sallieking

 Option 1: Make More Room